create-softdev/softdev-program/modules/15-Node-File-Sync-IO/praxis/3-E-peope-db.md

 It accepts as parameters a command.

+If command is 'add', it will add a person
-If command is 'list', it will show the list of people If command is 'add', it will add a person
+If command is 'list', it will show the list of people If command is 'delete', it will delete a person by index
-If command is 'delete', it will delete a person by index If command is 'find', it will show the index of that person if command is 'findByAge', it will show all the people of a certain age
+Bonus: If command is 'find', it will show the index of that person
+Bonus: if command is 'findByAge', it will show all the people of a certain age

-Each person has
+Each person has a first name, a last name, and an age.

+## Hints

+* Start small.
+Do the `add` code, and check that the file is OK.
+Use the similar code that we saw in the theory part.
+* Then do the `list` code.
+* Once you do that, `delete` will be easier, and you're done.

 ## Example